 However, a lot of time has passed since the appearance of that model, and the company HTC has obviously decided to “spice up” the market with some innovation, which it seems to us and succeeded given the reaction of mobile technology users around the world.

-Introducing the HTC Desire X, a smartphone that fits perfectly into the mid-range of these phones, with its 4-inch display, 1GFHz dual processor, 4GB of internal memory and a 5MP camera with autofocus.
+Introducing the HTC Desire X, a smartphone that fits perfectly into the mid-range of these phones, with its 4-inch display, 1GFHz dual processor, 4GB of internal memory, and a 5MP camera with autofocus.

 Yes, the first thought is that these features don’t really take your breath away, but when you consider the price of this model, it seems to us that we have a winner in this class.
 Let’s deal with this topic in a little more detail.

 If we just said that this model looks nice, it would be a very modest compliment.
-In fact, the Desire X is surprisingly attractive and definitely one of the best-designed mid-range Android devices we’ve had a chance to try out lately.
+In fact, the Desire X is surprisingly attractive and definitely one of the best-designed mid-range Android devices we’ve had a chance to try out recently.

 With its slightly rounded back cover, the device lies in the hand fantastically, as if it is an extension of the hand, it is definitely comfortable to hold and easy to use.

 However, there are two things that HTC could have paid more attention to.
-For example, the physical buttons, the lock button on the top of the device and the volume control button on the right side are a bit stiff and require more pressure on them to do “their job”.
+For example, the physical buttons, the lock button on the top of the device, and the volume control button on the right side are a bit stiff and require more pressure on them to do “their job”.

-Another, though not tragic, but certainly inconvenient thing is the easy fussing of the device with fingerprints (at least the black version of the model reacts that way).
+Another, though not tragic, certainly inconvenient thing is the easy fussing of the device with fingerprints (at least the black version of the model reacts that way).